Flowers Safe for Dogs: The Complete UK Guide

 Antirrhinum majus

 SAFEFully safe for dogs.
 Adds height and structure to any bouquet.
-Very long vase life, often the last stem standing in a mixed arrangement.
+Very long vase life, meaning great value for money.

 Lisianthus